Feature #5490

 It's awful, while I can override percentage, and canot override begin and end date, priority, and even estimated horus.

-Updated by Nick Maximenko almost 10 years ago
+Updated by Nick Maximenko about 10 years ago

 it will be good if we can set up for tasks: